 Blessed Fr.
 Richard Henkes, S.A.C., A Picture of His Life by Fr.
 Alexander Holzbach, S.A.C.

 In the Nazi era, Father Richard Henkes proclaimed the message of Jesus Christ fearlessly and convincingly to mankind.
 As a Pallottine Priest, Fr.
 Henkes saw the injustice and crimes of the Nazis and condemned them as sins against God.
 In 1943 he was arrested by the Gestapo and sent to Dachau concentration camp where he died from an infection on February 22, 1945.
 Fr.
 Alexander Holzbach, a Pallottine Priest from Fr.
 Henkes' home of Germany, wrote a biography of Fr.
 Henkes.
-"A Picture of His Life" is available to read for free below and will be available for purchase in the coming weeks.
+"A Picture of His Life" is available to read for free below and is now available in the Catholic Apostolate Center Store.

 Picture Reflection and Biography

-Soon he will be charged.
+He professed his Christian conviction clearly and definitely.
+Soon, though, he will be charged.
 He escaped sentencing only through the amnesty law which was enacted in 1938 (because of the annexation of Austria).
-The Pallottines then removed the endangered confrere from the school service.
-Father Henkes now works as a youth pastor, retreat master and from 1941 as a parish priest in Strandorf (today the Czech Republic).
-His parish includes Germans and Czechs, whose relationship is very strained to each other.
+After that, the Pallottines removed the endangered confrere from the school.
+Father Henkes then worked as a youth pastor and retreat master, and from 1941, as a parish priest in Strandorf (in modern-day Czech Republic).
+His parish included Germans and Czechs, whose relationships were very strained.

-In April 1943, after a homily, he is sent to prison and finally to the Dachau concentration camp.
-With the prisoner number 49,642, he is forced to work there at various places.
-Even under these inhuman conditions, he is moved - as before in Strandorf - by the concern about the people, and especially about the reconciliation between Germans and Czechs.
-Here in the concentration camp, Father Henkes continues learning the Czech language, which he has already begun in his parish.
+In April 1943, after a homily, he was sent to prison and finally to the Dachau concentration camp.
+With the prisoner number 49642, he was forced to work in Dachau in various places.
+Even under these inhumane conditions, he was moved - as before in Strandorf - by concern for the people, and especially about the reconciliation between Germans and Czechs.
+Here in the concentration camp, Father Henkes continued learning the Czech language, which he had already begun to learn in his parish.